zowe/docs-site/docs/user-guide/configure-certificates.md

 ## Zowe certificate requirements
 If you do not yet have certificates, Zowe can create self-signed certificates for you.
 This is not recommended for production, so you should bring your own certificates.
-Note that these certificates must be valid for use with Zowe.
+Note that the certificates must be valid for use with Zowe.

 ### Extended key usage
 Zowe server certificates must either not have the `Extended Key Usage` (EKU) attribute, or have both the `TLS Web Server Authentication (1.3.6.1.5.5.7.3.1)` and `TLS Web Client Authentication (1.3.6.1.5.5.7.3.2)` values present within.